Country Bedroom Ideas That Will Bring The South To You

 While the wallpaper and the floral quilt are obvious signs of the country style in this room, another element is the wall of alternating wood panels.
 Most commonly used in rustic settings, these vintage-looking, weathered wood panels have a number of uses when creating country rooms.
 In fact, most of these walls are so easy to construct that you could put up a wood wall yourself.

 Again, we’re able to see another example of how wood walls work beautifully as accent walls when paired with either wallpaper or solid color paint.
 However, in this room, there is also wood art on display.
 This type of art shows what appears to be stenciled drawings of young children, but this type of wall decor can also be used to display quotes as well as photos, prints or drawings.
-We also think the burlap bed skirt and matching country window curtain are perfect accents for this country bedroom!
+We also think the burlap bed skirt and matching country window curtain are perfect accents for this country guest bedroom!

 Another way to make your wood panel creation reflect your own unique style is to get creative with colors.
 This wood panel headboard is more unique than the others because of the variety of colors and the way they reflect the colors found in the pillows and other furniture.
-This vintage board was even assembled to look staggered, giving it its own personal style in this bedroom.
+This vintage board was even assembled to look staggered, giving it its own personal style in this farmhouse bedroom.

 The use of stark white mixed with neutrals, such as brown shades, is seen again in this shared room.
 The youthful faux fur blankets and fun star lights suggest that this room is probably shared by children.
-With a style that is as flexible and versatile as the minimalistic classic farmhouse style, it can be, and often is, used to decorate both children, adult and gathering rooms.
+With a style that is as flexible and versatile as the minimalist classic farmhouse style, it can be, and often is, used to decorate both children, adult and gathering rooms.

 A staple decor item for country rooms that are following a farmhouse layout is greenery.
 From bold magnolia leaf wreaths to potted herbs as accents, nearly any green plant will look at home in a neutral-set, fresh and sleek country room.
 The only type of plant not commonly found in this style of room are succulents.

 When working with neutrals, it can be easy to run out of ideas fast.
 One way to keep dimension present in a room full of neutrals, especially if you aren’t one for minimalism.
 A perfect way to switch it up and keep your farmhouse style in check and stylish is by working with textures!
 The different pillow sets seen above showcase everything from crochet cases to fur to quotes to ruffles.
-A great pillow stack can add volume to your bed and dimension to your room all while allowing you to stick with your color palette and theme of choice.
+A great pillow stack can add volume to your bed and dimension to your cottage bedroom all while allowing you to stick with your color palette and theme of choice.

 Pretty in Plaid